ryanferrer/brave-beetle/README.md

   - Read for matching loadouts as created by this app
   - Validate that the match abides to this app
 - Update an existing players W/L ratio if the match was valid
+  - A valid match is when 2 players agree to 1v1 in UB
+    - That match's stats:
+      - Both players are in that match
+      - Both players followed their randomly assigned loadouts
+      -
 - Delete sessions when a match is completed.

 ## track my progress here!